 Some species are probably already doomed, but new research of the Deakin University in Australia indicates that many others are literally changing their shape and biology in a last ditch effort to survive.

 This "shape change" described by Deakin's research team, as mentioned, is very rapid.
 It includes animals that develop longer legs, larger beaks, and even bigger ears in hopes of continuing to thrive in an increasingly warm environment.

-"When climate change is discussed in the media, people are asking 'can mankind overcome it?', Or 'what technology can solve it?'"
+"When climate change is discussed in the media, people are asking 'can humankind overcome it?', Or 'what technology can solve it?'"
 Says the researcher.
-Sara Ryding in the press release announcing the study results.
+Sara Ryding in the press release announcing the results of the study.
 "The time has come to recognize that animals also have to adapt to these changes, but this is happening in a much shorter time frame than would have occurred during most of evolutionary time."

 Dramatic transformation: the study

 Published in the September 7 issue of Trends in Ecology and Evolution, the study finds that climate change itself is an ever-changing phenomenon.
 For this reason, the team was initially reluctant to link such rapid changes in animal physiology to this cause.
-However, as the press release points out, “these changes have occurred in vast geographic regions and across a wide range of species.
+However, as the press release points out, "these changes have occurred in vast geographic regions and across a wide range of species.
 Things that have very little in common with each other.
-Apart from climate change ”.
+Other than climate change."

 The steadily rising temperature, the researchers indicate, has forced animals, particularly warm-blooded ones, to adapt their physiology to the changes taking place around them.